HarryLuoo/25fall/math541/hw/hw1.typ

   $
   Since inverse of an element is unique, $b = a$, a contradiction. #h(1fr) $qed$

-+ Multiplication tables are special cases of Latin squares, in particular, they hold hold the property of associativity.
++ Multiplication tables are special cases of Latin squares.
+In particular, they hold hold the property of associativity.
 This restricts the set of possible Latin squares, because:

   The group operation must be associative, menaing for every single combiniation of three elements, $ a, b, c in G, (a b)c = a (b c)$.